HOME / VOCABULARY EXERCISES LIFE SKILLS: MENTAL HEALTH

 Antidepressant = Medication that helps alleviate depression

-Panic attack = A sudden and serious condition when one's mind and body feels extremely nervous
+Panic attack = A sudden and serious condition when one feels extreme anxiety both in the mind and the body

 Toxic relationship =